interrogator/corpkit/README.md

 > Because I kept building new tools and functions for my linguistic research, I decided to put them together into `corpkit`, a simple toolkit for working with parsed and structured linguistic corpora.

-> **Note**: I'm currently making everything Pandas compliant, so that we may all bask in the glory of the DataFrame.
-Documentation of major changes forthcoming.

 <!-- MarkdownTOC -->

 - [What's in here?](#whats-in-here)